Goom11/Resume/README.md

 **The Coding School** Teacher, 2014 - 2017

-* Taught Javascript to Middle School Students
+* Taught HTML/CSS, Javascript, and Unity to Middle School Students
 * Learned what makes programming difficult to learn and how tools can make this easier

 Projects